 Quantitative, qualitative or desk research (or a combination of various research methodologies) is conducted, usually through outsourcing to private research companies.
 Government bidding procedures are followed.

-Staff of the Directorate: Research is involved in the different phases of the research process (e.g. drafting the research proposal or compiling the questionnaire/discussion guide) and the management of research projects (e.g. bid procedure and liaison with service-providers).
-The focus of these research projects is to ensure that government understands the communication needs of the public based on scientific research.
+Staff of the Directorate: Research is involved in the different phases of the research process (e.g. drafting the research brief or designing the research instrument) and the management of research projects (e.g. bid procedure and liaison with service-providers).
+The objective of these research projects is to ensure that government understands the communication environment and the information needs of the public based on scientific research.

 The directorate renders research advice to government clients.
-This entails advice and assistance with regard to the compilation of research proposals (background to research, research problem, aim and objectives, methodology, sample, deadlines, costing), evaluation of bid documents, choosing service-providers, designing of questionnaires or discussion guides, attending focus groups and interpreting data and recommendations.
+This entails advice and assistance with regard to the compilation of research proposals (background to research, research problem, aim and objectives, methodology, sample, deadlines, costing), evaluation of bid documents, recommendation of service-providers, designing of research instruments, field oversight ,data interpretation and recommendations.

 Complete the Research request form to request research services, and submit it online or return it to: